Tinq1905/myPythonNote/README.md

 By the way, git is Awesome!!!!!!!!

 It's really a powerful tool to manage and learn codes.
 Github is just full of treasures for me.
 I `clone` the repo of the author and I can easily use `checkout` function to see the details of each version.
 That's more than great!!!!!
 I also leart how to use `commit` and `push` to push my local version to github.
-It's amazing!!!!
+It's amazing!!!!!